Lebanon believes Hariri held in Saudi, wants foreign pressure: top official

 It has fueled speculation in Lebanon that the Sunni Muslim politician, long an ally of Riyadh, was coerced into stepping down by the Saudis.

-“When he went (to Saudi Arabia) he was asked to stay there and ordered to resign.
-They ordered him to read his resignation statement and he has been held under house arrest since,” said the senior Lebanese politician, who is close to Hariri.
+A second source, a senior Lebanese politician who is close to Hariri, said: “When he went (to Saudi Arabia) he was asked to stay there and ordered to resign.
+They ordered him to read his resignation statement and he has been held under house arrest since.”

 Saudi Arabia and Hariri aides have denied reports that he is under house arrest.
 But he has put out no statements himself denying his movements are being restricted.
 He made a one-day flying visit to the United Arab Emirates earlier this week before returning to Saudi Arabia.

-Note: (This version of the story clarifies sourcing to show that politician cited in paragraph 4 is different to the top official cited in paragraph 1)